Social Icons

 Directed by Joe Johnston

-In 1989 Disney pulled off one lucky sleeper hit called Honey, I Shrunk the Kids.
-The movie starred Rick Moranis and although it was nothing spectacular, it was different and cool.
-The concept and idea were not something I was too familiar with and I recall how much it was worth seeing some years after on VHS.
+In 1989, Disney pulled off a lucky sleeper hit called Honey, I Shrunk the Kids.
+The movie starred Rick Moranis, and while it wasn’t anything spectacular, it was different and cool.
+The concept and idea weren’t something I was too familiar with, and I remember how much it was worth seeing years later on VHS.

-The movie’s main advantage was the tale leading to the main event.
-It was not special having twists and turns with some dark suspense, but straight and easy to follow.
-The moment the kids got shrunk we were taken from what looked like a couple trying to solve their martial problem, to them trying to find their shrunk children.
+The movie’s main advantage was the build-up to the main event.
+It wasn’t packed with twists and turns or dark suspense, but it was straightforward and easy to follow.
+The moment the kids got shrunk, we went from watching a couple trying to solve their marital problems to seeing them desperately search for their tiny children.

-The way the movie was done is that when the children were in the yard, we start seeing things from the perspective of being the size of an ant (smaller than an ant).
+The way the movie was done, when the children were in the yard, we started seeing things from the perspective of being the size of an ant (or even smaller).

-Everything from the way the actors reacted to their present situation and the way the director (on his debut) was able to craft and guide us on an unexpected journey can only be described as something if you can’t appreciate seeing it in this present time, you can never.
+Everything—from the way the actors reacted to their situation to how the director (on his debut) crafted and guided us through an unexpected journey—can only be described as something you’ll appreciate if you see it, even in the present day.

-The movie plot starts with the introduction of a scientist/inventor (Wayne – played by Rick Moranis) who has turned his house and living area to his very own experimental lab.
-His obsession with work and results, led to him and his wife having some marital problems.
+The movie’s plot starts with the introduction of a scientist/inventor, Wayne (played by Rick Moranis), who has turned his house and living area into his personal experimental lab.
+His obsession with work and results has led to marital problems with his wife.

-Their marriage has two children, an older teenage daughter and a much younger geeky son.
-Their neighbor has two sons who seem to be in the same age bracket as their own kids.
+They have two children: an older teenage daughter and a much younger, geeky son.
+Their neighbor has two sons who are around the same age as their kids.

-While their children were at home their neighbor broke the window while playing baseball.
-His elder brother dragged him to go apologize and that led them to go up to their father’s workspace.
-There in the workspace their father is working on a shrink ray.
-The baseball hit the machine putting it on and it shrunk everything before it.
-The moment the four children enter the room, they too got shrunk.
+While the kids are at home, the neighbor breaks a window while playing baseball.
+His older brother drags him over to apologize, which leads them to their father’s workspace.
+There, Wayne is working on a shrink ray.
+The baseball hits the machine, turning it on and shrinking everything in front of it.
+When the four kids enter the room, they get shrunk too.

-Their father coming home, was upset that he could not get the machine to work as he wanted and started destroying it.
-He swept the mess and the shrunk children into a waste bag (unknowingly) putting them outside by the yard.
+Wayne comes home, frustrated that he can’t get the machine to work as he wants, and starts destroying it.
+He sweeps up the mess—and the shrunk kids—into a waste bag (unknowingly) and puts it outside in the yard.

-The children got out and now must find a way to get back home and alert their father to reverse the machine ray.
+The kids manage to get out and now must find a way to get back home and alert their father to reverse the shrink ray.

-As at the time of its release it was Disney’s highest grossing live action film for some years.
-It grossed over $220 million on a $18 million budget and it was a critical success.
-Disney could not let this success go untapped and had two sequels done, both not as good or original as the first.
+At the time of its release, it was Disney’s highest-grossing live-action film for several years.
+It grossed over 220 million on an 18 million budget and was a critical success.
+Disney couldn’t let this success go untapped and made two sequels, neither of which was as good or original as the first.

 Captain Marvel (2019)